-The idea of back-to-school shopping is exciting and fun to kids, but parents can find it stressful and expensive.
+The idea of back-to-school shopping is exciting and fun to kids, but parents can find it stressful and expensive, especially when inflation is high.
 While clothing styles and technology are constantly changing, saving money will never become outdated.
 Share these money-saving shopping strategies with your school families to help parents score hot deals on back-to-school necessities while keeping their cool.

 As tempting as it might be to do all the back-to-school shopping at once, you can save money by shopping around, comparing prices, and waiting for sales.

 Apps like ShopSavvy and Amazon let you search for an item and compare prices at a wide range of online or local stores.
 For school supplies, TeacherLists (PTO Today’s sister site) makes it easy to compare costs of items in your online shopping cart at each retailer.
 Coupon apps like Honey and RetailMeNot help you find the best coupons available for the website you’re shopping on.
 And many national retailers have their own shopping reward programs to help you save in-store and online, such as Target Circle and the Capital One Walmart Rewards program.

 Make one list of must-have supplies and another list for nice-to-have gadgets or clothing items.
 Then shop the summer back-to-school supply sales to score the best deals on pencils, notebooks, looseleaf paper, and printer ink.
 Try to buy enough of these basics to last you through the year because they’ll cost more midyear.

 Virtual learning and working from home have put a lot of demands on home technology, so make sure your hardware is up to the task.

 Check the school or district website to learn what kind of access students will have to desktop or laptop computers.
 If your child needs a computer to attend virtual classes from home and the school isn’t providing it, ask for recommendations and shop back-to-school sales.